7 items from 2015

 The Swan Princess (1994)

 Academy invitee Eddie Redmayne in 'The Theory of Everything.'
-Academy invites 322 new members: 'More diverse and inclusive list of filmmakers and artists than ever before' The Academy of Motion Picture Arts and Sciences has invited 322 individuals "who have distinguished themselves by their contributions to theatrical motion pictures."
-The press release adds that "those who accept the invitations will be the only additions to the Academy's membership in 2015."
-In case all 322 say an enthusiastic Yes, that means an injection of new blood representing about 5 percent of the Academy's current membership.
+Academy invites 322 new members: 'More diverse and inclusive list of filmmakers and artists than ever before' The Academy of Motion Picture Arts and Sciences has offered membership to 322 individuals "who have distinguished themselves by their contributions to theatrical motion pictures."
+According to the Academy's press release, "those who accept the invitations will be the only additions to the Academy's membership in 2015."
+In case all 322 potential new members say an enthusiastic Yes, that means an injection of new blood representing about 5 percent of the Academy's current membership.
 In the words of Academy President Cheryl Boone Isaacs (as quoted in the press release), in 2015 "our branches have recognized a more diverse and inclusive list of filmmakers and artists than ever before, and we look forward to adding their creativity, ideas and experience to our organization."
-International talent Say what you will about the Academy and their Oscar picks, »
+In recent years, the Academy membership has »

 - Anna Robinson